Latin: history and heritage. Greek language: a reminder for a beginner Greek Byzantine language when it appeared

 • NOVEL in the Directory of Characters and Cult Objects of Greek Mythology:

-• RUSSIA, DIV.
-CHURCH MUSIC (PREHISTORIC AND ANCIENT PERIOD) in the Brief Biographical Encyclopedia.
+• RUSSIA, SECTION CHURCH MUSIC (PREHISTORIC AND ANCIENT PERIOD) in the Brief Biographical Encyclopedia.

-• RUSSIA, DIV.
-HISTORY in the Brief Biographical Encyclopedia:
+• RUSSIA, SECTION STORY in the Brief Biographical Encyclopedia:

 The main subject of historical science in Russia is the past of the native country, on which the largest number of Russian historians and ...